Ryerson University's G. Raymond Chang School of Continuing Education will officially begin offering courses in downtown Brampton in January 2019.

 Starting in January 2019, two of the core courses in Ryerson University’s G. Raymond Chang School of Continuing Education’s Certificate in Computer Security and Digital Forensics will be offered in the West Tower on George Street in downtown Brampton:

-Computer Network Security (CKDF 110) focuses on security threats, vulnerabilities, and defense mechanisms – on Mondays between 6:30 p.m. and 9:30 p.m.
+Computer Network Security (CKDF 110) focuses on security threats, vulnerabilities, and defence mechanisms – on Mondays between 6:30 p.m. and 9:30 p.m.

 Security Architecture and Design (CKDF 140) examines security frameworks and threat risk assessment methods – on Thursdays between 6:30 p.m. and 9:30 p.m.